 We do not currently have any approved products and have never generated any revenue from product sales.
 To date, we have financed our operations primarily through the sale of equity interests and through payments from collaboration partners, grant funding and loans from the State of Connecticut.
-Since inception through March 31, 2023, we had received an aggregate of \$783.0 million in payments from collaboration partners, grant funding and forgivable and partially forgivable loans from the State of Connecticut, and raised approximately \$1.3 billion in gross proceeds from the sale of equity interests and the exercise of stock options, including:
+Since inception through September 30, 2023, we had received an aggregate of \$783.0 million in payments from collaboration partners, grant funding and forgivable and partially forgivable loans from the State of Connecticut, and raised approximately \$1.3 billion in gross proceeds from the sale of equity interests and the exercise of stock options, including:

-- October 2018: completion of our initial public offering in which we issued and sold an aggregate of 7,700,482 shares of common stock, for aggregate gross proceeds of \$123.2 million before fees and expenses; - July 2019: sale of 1,346,313 shares of common stock to Bayer AG for aggregate gross proceeds of \$32.5 million; - November 2019: completion of a follow-on offering in which we issued and sold 5,227,273 shares of common stock for aggregate gross proceeds of \$115.0 million before fees and expenses; - September December 2020: sale of 2,593,637 shares of common stock in an "at-the-market offering" for aggregate gross proceeds of \$65.6 million before fees and expenses; - December 2020: completion of a follow-on offering in which we issued and sold 6,571,428 shares of common stock for aggregate gross proceeds of \$460.0 million before fees and expenses; and - September 2021: issuance of 3,457,815 shares of common stock to Pfizer for aggregate gross proceeds of \$350.0 million.
+- October 2018: completion of our initial public offering in which we issued and sold an aggregate of 7,700,482 shares of common stock, for aggregate gross proceeds of \$123.2 million before fees and expenses; - July 2019: sale of 1,346,313 shares of common stock to Bayer AG for aggregate gross proceeds of \$32.5 million; - November 2019: completion of a follow-on offering in which we issued and sold 5,227,273 shares of common stock for aggregate gross proceeds of \$115.0 million before fees and expenses; - September December 2020: sale of 2,593,637 shares of common stock in an "at-the-market offering" for aggregate gross proceeds of \$65.6 million before fees and expenses; - December 2020: completion of a follow-on offering in which we issued and sold 6,571,428 shares of common stock for aggregate gross proceeds of \$460.0 million before fees and expenses; - September 2021: issuance of 3,457,815 shares of common stock to Pfizer for aggregate gross proceeds of \$350.0 million; and - July September 2023: sale of 1,449,275 shares of common stock in an "at-the-market offering" for aggregate gross proceeds of \$37.1 million before fees and expenses.

 In May 2021, we entered into a lease, which was amended in August 2022, for approximately 160,000 square feet of laboratory and office space, expected to be occupied in 2025.
+Once occupied, the base rent will range from \$7.7 million to \$8.8 million annually over a tenyear lease term.
 In connection with the signing of the lease and the related amendment, and at our election to increase the landlord's contribution to the tenant improvement allowance, we initially issued a letter of credit totaling \$4.5 million, which was subsequently increased to \$5.5 million, collateralized by a certificate of deposit in the same amount.
-Once occupied, the base rent will range from \$7.7 million to \$8.8 million annually over a ten-year lease term.

 In August 2021, we entered into an Equity Distribution Agreement with Piper Sandler & Company and Cantor Fitzgerald & Co., as agents, pursuant to which we may offer and sell from time to time, through the agents, up to \$300.0 million of the common stock registered under our universal shelf registration statement pursuant to one or more "at-the-market" offering.
-As of March 31, 2023, no shares have been issued under this agreement.
+During the three months ended September 30, 2023, we issued 1,449,275 shares of common stock under this agreement, resulting in net proceeds of approximately \$36.0 million, net of offering costs of approximately \$1.1 million.